Harold Hopkins (physicist): Fibre optics

 The ancient Romans knew how to heat and draw-out glass into fibres of such small diameter that they became flexible.
-They also observed that light falling on one end was transmitted to the other.
-(We now know this is due to multiple reflections at the internal surface of the fibre.)
-These multiple reflections in a sense mix the light beams together thereby preventing an image being transmitted by a single fibre – (more accurately, the different path-lengths experienced by individual light-rays alter their relative phases so rendering the beam incoherent and thus unable to reconstitute the image.)
-The end result is that the light emerging from a single fibre will be some kind of average of the intensity and colour of the light falling on the 'front' end.
+They also observed that light falling on one end was transmitted to the other. (due to successive reflections from the internal surface of the fibre.)
+These multiple reflections mix the light beams together thereby preventing an image from being transmitted by a single fibre – (more accurately, the different path-lengths experienced by individual light-rays alter their relative phases rendering the beam incoherent and thus unable to reconstitute the image.)
+The end result is that the light emerging from a single fibre will be an average of the intensity and colour of the light falling on the incident end.

 Coherent fibre optics

-If a bundle of fibres could be arranged such that the ends of the fibres were in matching locations at either end, then focusing an image on one end of the bundle would produce a 'pixel-ated' version at the further end which could be viewed via an eyepiece or captured by a camera.
+If a bundle of fibres could be arranged such that their ends were in matching positions at either end, then focusing an image on one end of the bundle would produce a 'pixel-ated' version at the far end which could be viewed via an eyepiece or captured by a camera.
 A German medical student, Heinrich Lamm produced a crude coherent bundle in the 1930s of perhaps 400 fibres.
 Many of the fibres were misaligned and it lacked proper imaging optics.
-It also suffered from leakage where adjacent fibres touched; which degraded the image still further.
+It also suffered from leakage where adjacent fibres touched; which further degraded the image.
 To produce a useful image, the bundle would need to contain not a few hundred but tens of thousands of fibres all correctly aligned.
 In the early 1950s, Hopkins devised a way to accomplish this.
 He proposed winding a single continuous length of fibre in a figure-of-eight around a pair of drums.
 Then, when sufficient turns had been added, a short section could be sealed in resin, cut through and the whole straightened out to produce the required coherent bundle.
 Having polished the ends, he was then able to add the optics he had designed to provide an objective and eyepiece.
 Once enclosed in a protective flexible jacket the 'fibroscope' (now more commonly called a fiberscope) was born.
 Details of this invention were published in papers by Hopkins in Nature in 1954 and Optica Acta in 1955.
 However, the bare fibres still suffered from light leakage where they touched.
 At the same time a Dutchman, Abraham van Heel was also trying to produce coherent bundles and had been researching the idea of cladding each fibre to reduce this 'cross-talk'.
-In fact he published details of his work in the very same issue of Nature.
-Eventually a system for cladding fibres with a layer of glass of lower refractive index was developed (see Larry Curtis et al.) which reduced the leakage to such an extent that the full potential of the fiberscope was realised.
+He published details of his work in the very same issue of Nature.
+Eventually a system for cladding fibres with a layer of glass of lower refractive index was developed by Larry Curtis et al., which reduced the leakage to such an extent that the full potential of the fiberscope was realised.